top of page

 working to keep ancestral lands.

-Hoʻoponopono: to help ʻohana come together in discussions about ʻāina
+Hoʻoponopono and guided facilitation/mediation: bring ʻohana together in discussions about ʻāina

-Genealogy research: to help ʻohana research their ancestry to qualify for tax exemptions, claim land, register iwi kūpuna
+Genealogy research: help ʻohana research their ancestry to qualify for the kuleana tax exemption, to claim land, and to register iwi kūpuna

-Legal assistance: to address probate, title challenges, access issues, quiet title defense, partition action, etc.
+Legal assistance: address probate, title issues, access challenges, quiet title/partition action, etc.

-Conservation resources: to protect ʻāina using tools like the cultural conservation easement and models like descendent-led nonprofit organizations
+Conservation resources: protect ʻāina using tools like a cultural conservation easement and models like descendent-led nonprofit organizations

-Family land trust set-up: to keep land within the ʻohana for generations to come
+Family land trust set-up: keep land within the ʻohana for generations to come

-Trust and estate planning: to set up wills and trusts (revocable, irrevocable, etc.)
+Trust and estate planning: set up wills and trusts (revocable, irrevocable, etc.)

-Homeowner's financial assistance: to receive grant funds and loans through groups like Hawaiʻi Community Lending
+Homeowner's financial assistance: receive grant funds and loans through groups like Hawaiʻi Community Lending

 DSC_1498.JPG